 She had hunted, eaten and eaten well especially after finding a bakery that only a day ago had been fully operational and some of the pies were still warm.
 The game she shot, well it was game as always and not the best eaten raw.
 So, now here she was on a ridge as the night became pitch, looking down on the glittering mass of the junkyard.
 Slowly she made her way down, what she would find only time would tell.
 "Cali you were right, we were in love and now you're gone.
 Left alone to embrace my own death when it comes."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RavenhawkWrite a Review